Heathcliff and His Reputation

 Heathcliff and Cathy are haunted by each other; each sees the other as inseparable from his or her being.
 As Catherine tells Nelly Dean:

-This confession is one of the novel's most famous lines, because it so poignantly expresses the nature of Heathcliff and Catherine's love: it is beyond the physical, transcending all else.
+This confession is one of the novel's most famous lines, because it so poignantly expresses the nature of Heathcliff and Catherine's love: this love is not the stuff of Valentine's Day cards.
+It's beyond the physical, transcending all else.
 Heathcliff tells Nelly:

 Heathcliff and Cathy see themselves as one and the same, which is interesting considering how big of a deal everyone else makes about Heathcliff's "otherness": his swarthy complexion and low social standing.
 Cathy doesn't care about any of these differences; her love renders them meaningless.

 While he can be a horrible brute, it's easy to pity Heathcliff.
-After all, he finds his perfect love and she marries a stiff like Edgar Linton.
-Does Brontë intend for us to like Heathcliff as much as we do?
+After all, he finds his perfect love and she goes off to marry a stiff like Edgar Linton.
+Does Brontë intend for us to like Heathcliff?
 It's hard to tell.
 Emily's sister Charlotte wrote that "Heathcliff, indeed, stands unredeemed; never once swerving in his arrow-straight course to perdition" (Charlotte Brontë, "Editor's Preface to the New Edition of Wuthering Heights").